AodhSully/dnd-notes/D&D/Session Notes/2023/Session 84.md

 he mentioned perhaps getting power from both

-[[Enva]] starts to hear what she thinks is a gentile breeze at first but then turns inti words, whisper
+[[Enva]] starts to hear what she thinks is a gentile breeze at first but then turns into words, whisper
 	Sooooo many secrets
 	secrets give power
 	the right secret could topple a kingdom